-- 1. Remove the yeast packet from under the lid of the can of Brewing Extract then place the unopened in hot tap water. - 2.
-Add the grains to a Muslin Hop Sacks tying it closed. - 3.
+- 1. Remove the yeast packet from under the lid of the can of Brewing Extract, then place the unopened can and BrewMax LME in hot tap water. - 2.
+Add the all grains to a Muslin Hop Sacks tying it closed. - 3.
 Using a measuring cup, pour 6 cups of water into your clean 4-quart or larger pot (Use just enough water to cover the grains).
 Bring your pot of water up to above 155 degrees F. - 4.
 Add the grain sack to the hot water and steep for 30 minutes between 155-165 degrees. - 5.
 Carefully lift the grain sack out of the pot, and place into a strainer/colander.
 Rinse the sack over the pot with 1 cup of hot water each.
 Let drain.
 Do NOT squeeze the grain bag.
 Discard grain bag. - 6.
-Place the packet of pellet hops into the 2nd hop sack tying it closed, then trim away excess material. - 7.
-Bring the grain water to a low rolling boil, add in hop sack, and remove from heat. - 8.
-Open the can of Brewing Extract and pour the contents into the hot mixture in your pot.
+Bring the grain water to a low rolling boil, then remove from heat. - 7.
+Open the can of Brewing Extract and LME and pour the contents into the hot mixture in your pot.
 Stir until thoroughly mixed.
-This mixture of unfermented beer is called wort. - 9.
+This mixture of unfermented beer is called wort. - 8.
 Fill your fermenter with cold tap water to the mark 1 on the back.
-If using any other fermenter this would be approximately 1 gallon of water. - 10.
-Pour the wort, including the hop sacks, into your fermenter, and then bring the volume of the fermenter to mark 2 by adding more cold water.
-Leave the hop sacks in the wort for the duration of fermentation.
-(If you have a different fermenter top it off with cold water to the 8.5-liter mark). - 11.
-Stir your wort mixture vigorously with your sanitized spoon or whisk. - 12.
-Sprinkle all US-05 yeast into the keg, and screw on the lid.
-Do not stir. - 13.
+If using any other fermenter this would be approximately 1 gallon of water. - 9.
+Pour the wort, into your fermenter, and then bring the volume of the fermenter to mark 2 by adding more cold water.
+(If you have a different fermenter top it off with cold water to the 8.5liter mark). - 10.
+Stir your wort mixture vigorously with your sanitized spoon or whisk. - 11.
+Sprinkle the yeast packet into the keg, and screw on the lid.
+Do not stir. - 12.
 Put your fermenter in a location with a consistent temperature between 70° and 76° F (21°-24° C), and out of direct sunlight.
-Ferment for 21 days.
+Ferment for 14 days.